-Scoring Criteria Adjustments
+Scoring Adjustments

 As part of the proposed guidelines update, minor adjustments to both the RCP and RTSSP scoring criteria are being recommended.
-The proposed criteria can be found in Attachment A.

-For the RCP, the project readiness category has been increased from five to ten points.
-This gives additional weight to projects that are "shovel ready".
-Additionally, the Operational Efficiencies category has become Operational Attributes (within the roadway).
-The proposed guidelines add safety, sustainability, and water conservation to this category.
-Details on what items fall under each of these attributes is discussed in detail in chapter 7 of the CTFP guidelines.
+For the RCP, the project readiness category has been increased from five points to ten points.
+This gives additional weight to projects that are shovel ready.
+Additionally, the "operational efficiencies" category has become "operational attributes (within the roadway)".
+This category now includes components for safety, sustainability, and water conservation.

-For the RTSSP, the project readiness category has also been adjusted and increased from five to ten points.
-Projects that have completed preliminary engineering or are requesting funding for retiming of previously funded signal corridors are given additional consideration.

-The Transportation Significance category has been adjusted to include recognition of projects that serve to close the gap on a corridor, linking two synchronized sections.
+For the RTSSP, the project readiness category has also been adjusted and increased from five points to ten points.
+Projects that have completed preliminary engineering or are requesting funding to retime the existing synchronized corridors are given additional consideration.
+Additionally, the "transportation significance" category has been adjusted to include recognition of projects that serve to close the gap on a synchronization corridor, linking two synchronized sections.